Mostly Good Girls

 Poor Mr. Thompson.
 Mr. Thompson is my precalc teacher, and he is also the only male at the Westfield School.
 Unless you count Mr. Roebeck, the bio teacher, which I don’t, because he is approximately two million years old and the only manlike thing about him is that he wears neckties.

 Oh, and also there are the maintenance men, but nobody counts them, because they are manual labor.
 We generally don’t notice them at all, except on Maintenance Man Appreciation Day.
 This is a holiday in March, but they don’t get the day off or anything.
-All that happens then...see more
+All that happens then is, whenever we... see more

 and exclamation points